Variational Properties Of The Second Eigenvalue Of The Conformal Laplacian: Introduction

 (see also work by Kokarev in \cite{Kokarev}).
 In addition, to this maximal metric there is an associated harmonic map into a higher dimensional sphere (\cite{Fraser}).
 In a similar spirit, Fraser-Schoen have shown the connection between extremal properties of Steklov eigenvalues on surfaces with boundary and free boundary minimal surfaces.
 To our knowledge, the relation between extremal properties of the spectrum of the Conformal Laplacian and harmonic maps is new.

 The outline of the paper is as follows.
-In Section \ref{SetUp} we go through some basic definitions and notation, and we properly set up our maximization problem.
+In Section \ref{SetUp} we make the necessary definitions to define the maximization problem.
 In particular, we define the $k^{th}$-eigenvalue associated to a function $u$ in $L^{\frac{2n}{n-2}}_+(M^n,g)$.
+Also, we discuss key compactness results for eigenfunctions.
 Section \ref{VariationFormulas} is devoted to the derivation of the first variation formulas for the normalized eigenvalue functional $F_2$.
-The main result we prove is that along certain deformations $u_t$ in $L^{\frac{2n}{n-2}}_+(M^n,g)$, both of the one-sided derivatives of $F_2(u_t)$ exist at $t=0$.
+The main result we prove is that along certain deformations $u_t$ in $L^{\frac{2n}{n-2}}_{>0}(M^n,g)$, both of the one-sided derivatives of $F_2(u_t)$ exist at $t=0$.
 The techniques we use in this section follow closely those employed by Kokarev in \cite{Kokarev}.
-In Section \ref{RegularizedFunctional} we explained a way to regularize our problem.
-The main idea behind including such regularizing term is to control the size of the zero set of extremal functions.
-We prove existence of maximizers for the regularized functional and derived an associated Euler Lagrange Equation via classical separation theorems as it was done in \cite{ElSoufi}, \cite{ElSoufi2} for Laplace eigenvalues, and in \cite{Fraser} for Laplace and Steklov eigenvalues.
-In Section \ref{Estimates} we obtain uniform estimates for the sequence of maximizers, and in Section \ref{TakingLimit} is where we show our main result Theorem \ref{MainTheorem} and Corollary \ref{NodalHarmonic}.
-Finally, in Section \ref{Example} we provide an example showing that the second case in Corollary \ref{NodalHarmonic} ($k>1$) holds.
+In Section \ref{RegularizedFunctional} we introduce a regularized version of the problem.
+The main idea behind the regularization is that we can control the size of the zero set of extremal functions.
+We prove existence of maximizers for the regularized functional and derive an associated Euler Lagrange Equation via classical separation theorems as it was done in \cite{ElSoufi}, \cite{ElSoufi2} for Laplace eigenvalues, and in \cite{Fraser} for Laplace and Steklov eigenvalues.
+In Section \ref{Estimates} we obtain uniform estimates for the sequence of maximizers, and in Section \ref{TakingLimit} we prove Theorem \ref{MainTheorem} and Corollary \ref{NodalHarmonic}.
+Finally, in Section \ref{Example} we provide an example showing that the second case in Corollary \ref{NodalHarmonic} ($k>1$) occurs.

 .2in